whpy/awesome-affordable-LLM-reasoning/readme.md

 And the repository will be continuously updated to track the frontier of LLM Reasoning.

 ## Papers
+* 22 Jan 2025 [DeepSeek-R1](https://arxiv.org/abs/2501.12948): the deepseek group release a powerful open-source model.
+They also release the small models distilled by the powerful model.
 * 13 Jan 2025 [Sky-T1: Train your own O1 preview model within $450](https://novasky-ai.github.io/posts/sky-t1/): this repo release the data and the method about how to train a small model with outstanding reasoning ability as o1-preview.
 The claims that the model Sky-T1 is more well rounded over code, math, report, compared with qwq and o1.
 * 6 Jan 2025 [Process Reinforcement Through Implicit Rewards](https://github.com/PRIME-RL/PRIME): This group release a new type of training which do not require explicit reward function.
 * 2 Dec 2024 [MALT: Improving Reasoning with Multi-Agent LLM Training](https://arxiv.org/pdf/2412.01928)